bolloland/SinatraPuzzleProject/README.md

 # b.a.f.f.le Puzzle Sharing Site  - Now for Sinatra!
- Phase Two Project for Flatiron School Bootcamp - Software Engineering Focus on development of RESTful routing and CRUD functionality.
+- Focus on development of RESTful routing and CRUD functionality.
+- Phase Two Project for Flatiron School Bootcamp - Software Engineering.

 This application allows "players" to:
 - create an account on the app